Home

 Offer more payment options

 Customers love choices, and not everyone likes using debit or credit cards when shopping.
-Accepting digital payments also allows customers to pay even if they forgot their physical wallet in their car.
+Accepting e-wallet payments also allows customers to pay even if they forgot their physical wallet in their car.
 This benefit might entice buyers to frequent your business and take advantage of these options.

 Streamline the checkout process